 # Deploy template as shown above

-$alertRule = Get-AzScheduledQueryRule -Name "Arc SQL Upload Health Alert" -ResourceGroupName "rg-arc-monitoring"
+$uploadAlert = Get-AzScheduledQueryRule -Name "Arc-SQL-Server-Upload-Health-Monitor" -ResourceGroupName "rg-arc-monitoring"

 $allSubscriptions = @("sub1-id", "sub2-id", "sub3-id")